dr-leo/pandaSDMX/NOTES.rst

 -------------
 In rough order of priority:

-- Use requests_mock (https://requests-mock.readthedocs.io) to test the ESTAT
-  zipfile mechanism for providing large datasets.
 - Harmonize handling of API errors.
 Currently at least four things can happen:

   - requests.Response.raise_for_status() produces an HTTPError.